Policy and Procedure Name:

 i.

-If the employer identity and an employer/employee relationship has not
+If the employer identity and an employer/employee relationship have not

 a) Gather